 Here is some important general information about Disney World at Christmas and several of our favorite activities.
-I hope you are inspired to plan your own Christmas Disney World vacation.
+I hope this inspires you to plan your own Christmas Disney World vacation.

-Best Times To Visit Disney World For Christmas
+When Is The Best Time To Visit Disney World For Christmas?

-A few days after Thanksgiving until about a week before Christmas is busy, but not to the crowd levels of Christmas break.
+The best time to visit Disney World for Christmas is from a few days after Thanksgiving until about a week before Christmas.
+This time of year is busy, but not to the crowd levels of Christmas break.

 The two weeks from just before Christmas to just after New Years are some of the most crowded times of the year for Disney World.
 Sometimes the parks will even reach capacity.
-This means the parks are so full that additional guests can not enter the park.
+If a park reaches capacity it means the parks are so full that additional guests can not enter the park until others leave.

 Where Can I Find Disney World Christmas Decorations?